-- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations.
+- B3 CG 3.
+Knowledge in basic and technological subjects that will enable them to learn new methods and theories, and equip them with versatility to adapt to new situations.

-- B4 CG4 Ability to solve problems with initiative, decision making, creativity, critical thinking and the ability to communicate and transmit knowledge and skills in the scope of industrial engineering in the field of Industrial Electronic and Automation.
+- B4 CG 4.
+Ability to solve problems with initiative, decision making, creativity, critical thinking and to communicate and transmit knowledge, skills and abilities in the field of industrial engineering.

 - C3 CE3 Basic knowledge on the use and programming of computers, operating systems, databases and software applications in engineering.

 - D1 CT1 Analysis and synthesis.

 - D2 CT2 Problems resolution.

 - D5 CT5 Information Management.

 - D6 CT6 Application of computer science in the field of study.

 - D7 CT7 Ability to organize and plan.

 - D17 CT17 Working as a team.

 Expected results from this subject

-Expected results from this subject Train ng and L earning Results
+Expected results from this subject Train ing and L earning Results

-Computer and operating system skills. В3 C3 D5
+Computer and operating system skills.
+B3 C3 D5

 D6

 D7

-Basic understanding of how computers work В3 C3 D1
+Basic understanding of how computers work B3 C3 D1

 D5

 Skills regarding the use of computer tools for engineering В3 C3 D5

 D6

 D7

 D17

 Database fundamentals В3 C3 D1

 D5

 D6

 D7

 Capability to implement simple algorythims using a programming language В3 C3 D2

 B4 D7

 D17

 Structured and modular programming fundamentals В3 C3 D2

 B4 D5

 D17

 Contents

 Topic

 Concepts and basic technicians of programming Paradigms of programming

 applied to the engineering Programming structured

 Programming languages

 Python features

 Foundations of Python Types of variables

-· data and operators
+data and operators

 Comments

 Functions and standard Modules.

 Import and use of modules.

 Input-Output and control of errors

 Structures of control Decision if-else

 Iterative: while

 Boolean algebra

 Sequences and iterative Working with sequences: lists, tuples and string

-· Types of data mutable and no mutable
+Types of data mutable and no mutable

 Concepts of reference and value

 Indexes of the sequences

 Cycle for- in

 Operators and sequences

 Functions and methods of sequences

 Lists and List of lists Operators and methods

 Characteristics of the lists

 Working with lists

 Indexes and iterate lists

 Functions and own Modules Definition and creation of functions

 Types of parameters and return values

 Concepts of value and reference in the parameters

 Scope of the variables

 Creation and invocation of modules

 Persistence Files, definitions and characteristics

 Basic operations with the files

 Graphic interface Creation of windows and widgets

 · Manipulation of graphic elements

 Utilisation of variable control

 Basic concepts of Computing Computer Architecture

-Components: hardware, software
+· · · · Components: hardware, software

 Operating systems

 Databases